eclipse-theia/theia-website/src/docs/user_ai.md

 You can also set a MCP server to 'autostart' in the settings (true by default), this will take effect on the next restart of your IDE.
 Please note that in a browser deployment MCP servers are scoped per connection, i.e. if you manually start them, you need to start them once per browser tab.

+When you remove a server from `ai-features.mcp.mcpServers`, the IDE now stops it cleanly and unregisters its tools and prompt fragments from the active session, so agent capabilities that referenced that server no longer show stale entries.
+The selections under `ai-features.agentSettings` are kept untouched on purpose: if you add the server back, agents that referenced its tools pick them up again automatically.

 ### Using MCP Server Functions

 Once a server is running, its functions can be invoked in prompts using the following syntax: